 Prior to commencing her academic career, she worked as an optometrist in private practice in rural and metropolitan regions of Australia and New Zealand, and as a principal investigator liaising with industry on clinical trials of contact lenses.

 OCULAR SURFACE.
-Dr Golebiowski's research uses novel approaches to examine the causes of ocular surface dysfunction and eye irritation in dry eye, meibomian gland dysfunction, allergy, contact lens wear, refractive surgery (LASIK).
+A/Prof Golebiowski's research uses novel approaches to examine the causes of ocular surface dysfunction and eye irritation in dry eye, meibomian gland dysfunction, allergy, contact lens wear, refractive surgery (LASIK).
 Key areas of research focus include corneal innervation, neuro-immune modulation and and sex hormones (eg oestrogen).
-Dr Golebiowski is also interested in ocular surface health in children and adolescents, especially the effects of smartphone use and contact lens wear.
+A/Prof Golebiowski is also interested in ocular surface health in children and adolescents, especially the effects of smartphone use and contact lens wear.

 Expertise: design, conduct and management of clinical trials, specialised ocular surface examination techniques including confocal microscopy, corneal nerve analysis, examination of dendritic cells, aesthesiometry, meibomian gland and tear function assessment, blink assessment, and measurement of ocular symptoms and eye pain, assessment of sex hormones in the tear film using ultrasensitive mass spectroscopy.